jtsternberg/DsgnWrks-Instagram-Importer/readme.txt

 * Updated: Default options when first adding a user, including the "insta-location" conditional in the post content.
 * Fixed: When unchecking "set as featured image," the posts would still add the featured image.

-= 1.1.4 =
-* Added: Option to conditionally add "insta-text" & "insta-location."
-* Updated: Default options when first adding a user, including the "insta-location" conditional in the post content.
-* Fixed: When unchecking "set as featured image," the posts would still add the featured image.

 = 1.1.3 =
 * Fixed: When unchecking "set as featured image" the input would still display as checked